yanbuatois/discord-js-command-client/README.md

-# Discord.js Command Manager
+# Discord.js Command Client
-Discord.js Command Manager is a Node.js module, used to extend Discord.js features, and to facilitate commands registration.
+Discord.js Command Client is a Node.js module, used to extend Discord.js features, and to facilitate commands registration.

 # Installation